What is it?

 - If pupils are not upholding our values or meeting our expectations then the following system will be applied in order.
 If behaviours continue then pupils will move to the next stage:

 1. The behaviour toolbox must be applied.
+We follow the 1, 2, 3 Magic Approach.
 This can include reminder of expectation/s, encouragement to change their behaviour, distraction tactics etc.